neonmik/Wave-Machine-Firmware/README.md

 - Alpha Release bugfixes:

     - Uncofirmed Bug: Notes and releases act strangly accross preset changes - some notes can get stuck.
 Can really replicate yet, just noticed it doing it when Joe was playing...

 - Updates and Bugfixes:

-    - Update vibrato to work right with pitch.
+    - Bugfix: Update vibrato to work right with pitch.
 Also plan for having a max setting.

+    - Arp:
-    - Arp: Move back to HW core, and try and link beat clock...
+        - Move back to HW core, and try and link beat clock...
-    - Arp: Streamline note adding/removal so that organistaion only happens once, and you only use for loops as far as needed (try and remove MAX_ARP's in for loops).
+        - Streamline note adding/removal so that organistaion only happens once, and you only use for loops as far as needed (try and remove MAX_ARP's in for loops).
-    - Bugfix: quantize arp? so it always starts right, especially between changing divisions
+        - Feature: quantize arp? so it always starts right, especially between changing divisions

     - Feature: Check Sustain pedal functions.